 What is a Real Strategic Advantage?

-I have mixed feeling about this one.
+I have very mixed feeling about this one.
 Patents can of course become a major strategic advantage over the very long period that the patent is enforceable.
+IF THEY ARE ENFORCEABLE.
 If you have a strong patent portfolio backing a product that has achieved market success—this is one of the most powerful, sustainable advantages available.
 But I believe that the pursuit of patents can often be “fool’s gold” for many young technology companies.
 First of all, they really aren’t that important, unless you have success in the market.
-If you aren’t successful in the market maybe you can become “patent troll”, suing others for infringing your patents—but that is truly a business plan of last resort.
+(They are important in raising money and exits, but that’s a different article…).
+If you aren’t successful in the market maybe you can become a “patent troll”, suing others for infringing your patents.
+But that is truly a business plan of last resort.

 The list could go on and on.
 Many of you may not know the names of some of these companies, but they were all industry pioneers and at one time dominant in their market segments.
 The message here is that being a first mover is a means to an end.
-It can assist you greatly in establishing a position in the market—but if that position isn’t quickly backed by some more sustainable advantage then ultimately the company may serve as a case study for some fast follower to “go to school” and ultimately “eat their lunch”.
+It can assist you greatly in establishing a position in the market.
+But that position must be quickly backed by a more sustainable advantage.
+Otherwise, the company may serve as a case study for fast followers to “go to school” and ultimately “eat their lunch”.

-This is one I hear all the time from technically-oriented CEOs, talking about why their startup will win—vs. the 50 other startups and 5 established market leaders in their segment.
+This is one that may surprise you.
+I hear all the time from technically-oriented CEOs, talking about why their startup will win vs. the 50 other startups and 5 established market leaders in their segment.
 First of all, they are usually kidding themselves—it s often not really true.
 They just have their head in the sand or just don’t know what’s in their competitor’s labs.
 And even if they do have unusually smart engineers or a great technology platform, that in itself isn’t enough to guarantee initial success, let alone sustain it.
-The technology must be somehow be protected either via patents or trade secrets and it must still be translated into an easy-to-use product that can demonstrate productivity benefits of some sort to the target customer.
+The technology must somehow be protected either via patents or trade secrets and it must still be translated into an easy-to-use product that can demonstrate productivity benefits of some sort to the target customer.
 Except for early adopters, no one buys products strictly due to the wiz-bang technology inside.

-why and for how long?
+This is similar to the “First Mover” discussion above.
+Market leadership is by itself not a true competitive advantage.
+Your company may be in the lead at the moment, but why is that, and for how long?
 Maybe there is a technological innovation in a competitor’s lab that will soon make your solution obsolete from a performance or cost perspective.
-Or a bigger fish from another larger pond moves in on your market segment.
-In High Tech markets leadership can be very fleeting—unless there is some substantial, sustainable competitive advantage behind it.
+Or a bigger fish from another larger pond with a mammoth brand moves in on your market segment.
+In High Tech markets leadership can be very fleeting.
+That’s true unless there is some substantial, sustainable competitive advantage driving that leadership.